Mr Mika Launikari’s Curriculum Vitae

 Europe 123, 57001 Thessaloniki, Greece, Switchboard +30-2310-490111, www.cedefop.europa.eu

-Cedefop’s strategic objective is to strengthen European cooperation and support the European Commission, Member States and social partners in designing and implementing policies for vocational education and training that promotes social inclusion of all citizens in Europe.
+[The EU Agency Cedefop’s strategic objective is to strengthen European cooperation and support the European Commission, Member States and social partners in designing and implementing policies for vocational education and training that promotes social inclusion of all citizens in Europe.]

 Finnish National Board of Education (public sector, national authority)

-Parallel to the above, I was representing Finland in the Joint Action Group (an initiative of the European Commission 2005-2006) with partners from Austria, the Czech Republic, France, Germany and Poland.
-This transnational cooperation aimed at developing a holistic guidance provision for youth at risk.
+Parallel to the above, I was representing Finland in the Joint Action Group (an initiative of the European Commission) with partners from Austria, the Czech Republic, France, Germany and Poland.
+This transnational cooperation aimed at developing a holistic guidance provision for citizens at risk.

 Centre for International Mobility CIMO (public sector, national authority)